Another historical Nootropic and a member of the Adaptogen family of natural performance enhancers which empower Biohackers to live vigorously.

 The Ashwaghanda actually means smell of horse; from the book Adaptogens:

-It is believed that this herb also gives its users the stamina and strength of a stallion.
+this herb also gives its users the stamina and strength of a stallion.
 In ayurvedic medicine, this herb is considered a rasayana and is used for prolonging life, stimulating the mind, and enhancing vigor and sexual prowess as well as for its recuperative powers.

 From the book The Rhodiola Revolution: